LesterCuasay/Project-4/README.md

 &nbsp;
 ### __Footer__

-- The footer appears in every page across the website (except for the error pages), the footer includes an about us with a brief description and opening times.
+- The footer appears in every page across the website, the footer includes an about us with a brief description and opening times.
 It also has links to my github and linkedin, the copyright year has a script that will update depending on what year we are currently in.

 ![footer](static/img/documentation/footer.png)